 Paul McCartney's infamous angry 'Long and Winding Road' letter after tinkering is a must-read

-"Don't ever do it again," Paul McCartney seethed at the business manager over getting Phil Spector to (over)produce his song.
+"Don't ever do it again," Paul McCartney seethed.

-Fans and critics have long thought that the sessions were especially bad tempered, an idea fuelled by Michael Lindsay-Hogg's 1970 Let It Be documentary that appeared to show the band often moody, squabbling and on the verge of breaking up.
+This idea was fuelled Michael Lindsay-Hogg's 1970 Let It Be film that appeared to show the band often moody, squabbling and on the verge of breaking up.

-But Jackson has suggested that Lindsay-Hogg's edit was subconsciously swayed by the band's later break-up, and that the hundreds of hours of footage he saw painted a much happier picture between John, Paul, George and Ringo.
+Filmmaker Peter Jackson claimed Lindsay-Hogg's edit was subconsciously swayed by the band's later break-up, and that the hundreds of hours of footage he waded through to make his own Get Back documentary series painted a much happier picture between John, Paul, George and Ringo.

 But what isn't up for debate is that the inter-band relationships definitely deteriorated by the time the album was actually released.